Getty Images

 Automated threat modeling tools make identifying threats simpler, but the tools themselves can be fairly complex.
 Understanding where risks exist is only one part of the process.

-Threat modeling ranges from simple flow diagrams to highly complex mathematical algorithms and frameworks.
-Manually combing through all this information is inefficient and time-consuming.
-Automated tools not only speed up the process, but they also generate recommendations designed to combat prospective threats.
+Threat modeling ranges from simple data flow diagrams to highly complex mathematical algorithms and frameworks.
+Manually combing through this information is inefficient and time-consuming.
+Automated tools speed up the process and generate recommendations and reports designed to combat prospective threats.

 How to select a threat modeling tool

 Before laying out a foundation for threat modeling, involve top managers from both the business side and technology side.
-Business managers should identify assets considered most important.
-IT staffers should talk about the technology needed to support those assets, highlighting the most critical risks, threats and vulnerabilities.
+Business managers should identify the assets considered most important.
+IT staffers should discuss the technology needed to support those assets, highlighting the most critical risks, threats and vulnerabilities.

 Key criteria underpinning the evaluation and selection process should include identifying the following: